Seven Essential Tools Every Director Should Have

 Got All Seven?
 Go Make that Movie!

-Do you have some indispensable tools of your own you’d like to add to this list?
+Do you have some indispensable tools you’d like to add to this list?
 Let us know in the comments below!